theopenconversationkit/tock/docs-mk/en/docs/about/showcase.md

 # User showcase

-Since its creation for [OUI.sncf](https://en.oui.sncf/en/) in 2016 to the French _[AlloCovid](https://www.allocovid.com/)_ service in 2020, Tock has been used by more and more teams (including [SNCF](https://www.sncf.com/) but not only) to build conversational bots dedicated to various use cases :
+From its creation for [OUI.sncf](https://en.oui.sncf/en/) in 2016 to the French _[AlloCovid](https://www.allocovid.com/)_ service in 2020, Tock has been used by more and more teams and organizations to build conversational bots and services for various use cases :

+* healthcare, transport, energy, e-commerce examples
-* _business to customer_ and _business to business_
+* _business to customer_ as well as _business to business_
-* e-commerce, transactions, payment
-* assistance, care, help desks
-* FAQ and decision trees
+* FAQ and _"0 code"_ decision trees
+* assistance, selfcare and live chat compatible
+* text & voice channels: Web & mobile, messaging, smart devices, telephone services

 This page presents various assistants and products built and powered by Tock, some of them [awarded](awards.md) by the community.

+## Healthcare

-## _AlloCovid_
+### _AlloCovid_

 The _[AlloCovid](https://www.allocovid.com/)_ conversational service informs and guides French population about the Covid-19.